souvik131/groww-ai/README.md

 1. Log in to your Groww account
 2. Navigate to the API section in your account settings
-3. Generate your API_KEY and API_SECRET
+3. Generate your TA_KEY and TA_SECRET
 4. Keep these credentials secure and never share them publicly

 ### Step 3: Configure Claude Desktop